plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/android_dynamic_feature_modules.md

   ...
 </histogram_suffixes>
 ```

+See [below](#metrics) for what metrics will be automatically collected after
+this step.

 <!--- TODO(tiborg): Add info about install UI. -->
 Lastly, give your module a title that Chrome and Play can use for the install